Primary materials: Cardboard, glue, plywood, metal pipe, wooden dowel, newspaper, aluminum foil, tape, acrylic paint, spar urethane.

 For a while I’ve thought it would be cool to make a mask stand that’s also a sculpture.
 The cardboard Titan mask seemed like a good candidate for such a stand, so I decided to give it a shot.

 Early on I got the idea that if I made the top of this removable, that would allow me to adjust how the mask fits on the stand more easily, because I could swap out tops of different shapes and heights.
-Figuring out how to do this lead to a much more involved engineering project than would otherwise be the case with a one-part stand.
+Figuring out how to do this lead to a much more involved engineering project than would otherwise be the case.
 But in the end I made a neat little rotating joint that works the way I wanted it to.

 The overall design started off looking like an octopus-type thing wrapped around a metal pipe, with three bifurcating tentacles that formed the base of the stand.
 For structural reasons I ended up putting a circular wooden base under the tentacles, and my various design choices overwrote the octopus elements.